From: Bama

 Date: 05-04-2007, 01:13 AM (39 of 39)

+Mine has pretty severe hearing loss, but refuses to even consider a hearing aid.
+I may have to do some of that 'justified nagging' and just make an appointment for him.
+I'm really tired of repeating what I say.
+And the level of the TV has to be lots higher for him than we really need.
 He did go in for gastric problems last fall.
 He's still having problems, but doesn't want to go back in.
 He also has joint problems, but won't even consider talking to the doc about that - "It's normal when you get old!!!"
 What a crock!
 There are so many things that can be done - if he'd let them do it.
 Oh, well - We do what we can.
+Judi

-Sewing is almost better than Chocolate.
+Sewing is almost better than Chocolate. |

 User: Judi

-Member since: 06-22-2000
+Member since: 06-22-2000 Total posts: 85 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21377.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21377.html